Orbital angular momentum of light

 The orbital angular momentum of light (OAM) is the component of angular momentum of a light beam that is dependent on the field spatial distribution, and not on the polarization.
-It can be further split into an internal and an external OAM.
+OAM can be split into two types.
 The internal OAM is an origin-independent angular momentum of a light beam that can be associated with a helical or twisted wavefront.
 The external OAM is the origin-dependent angular momentum that can be obtained as cross product of the light beam position (center of the beam) and its total linear momentum.
+While widely used in laser optics, there is no unique decomposition of spin and orbital angular momentum of light.

-Introduction
+Concept

 A beam of light carries a linear momentum $\mathbf{P}$, and hence it can be also attributed an external angular momentum $\mathbf{L}_e=\mathbf{r}\times\mathbf{P}$.
 This external angular momentum depends on the choice of the origin of the coordinate system.
 If one chooses the origin at the beam axis and the beam is cylindrically symmetric (at least in its momentum distribution), the external angular momentum will vanish.
 The external angular momentum is a form of OAM, because it is unrelated to polarization and depends on the spatial distribution of the optical field (E).